pghvlaans/sbotools/README.md

     saner limit than the default of 20. #79
     * Thanks to contributor 9m9.
   * Change sboclean options --clean-dist and --clean-work to shorter forms #52
+    * Thanks to contributor sighook
   * Add limited -current support using ponce's SBo repo for -current #73
+    * Thanks to penduin for the report
   * Fix bug with sboinstall --reinstall -r #72
+    * Thanks to montagdude for the report
   * Fix bug with sbofind -e #71
+    * Thanks to drgibbon for the report

 * 2.5 - 2018-02-14
   * Document download behaviour #66
+    * Thanks to jonasdemoor for the request
   * Remake sbosnap and sboremove to have OO semantics
   * Strip -compat32 from slackbuild names when looking them up #65
+    * Thanks to na3i09 for the report
   * Optimise searching in sbofind

 * 2.4 - 2017-05-18
   * Rewrite sboremove from the ground up so it relies less on global state
   * Fix for parsing README with useradd/groupadd commands which span lines #57
+    * Thanks to montagdude for the report
   * Add --reinstall option to sboinstall #58
   * Exit with error when sbosnap fails to sync with a repo #61
+    * Thanks to montagdude for the report
   * Add version information to sbofind output #60

 * 2.3 - 2017-01-21
   * Bugfix for parsing .info files with \ among the separators #55
+    * Thanks to iluvatar1 for the report

 * 2.2 - 2017-01-17
   * Bugfix for parsing .info files with trailing whitespace after a value #54